 Limes are slightly higher in carbs (8 g net carbs per 100 g for limes versus 6 g net carbs per 100 g for lemons), but the amount of juice you’re using to make lime water is small, so this won’t make much of a difference.

-Both lemons and limes are high in vitamin C and a number of other important micronutrients, such as flavonoids, carotenoids and others, and lime water will have similar benefits to your health as lemon water.
+Both lemons and limes are high in vitamin C and a number of other important micronutrients, such as flavonoids, carotenoids and others.
+Lime water will have similar benefits to your health as lemon water.

 Lemon Water and Dental Health